cristianowa/testreport/README.md

-# Unit Report
+# Test Report

-Unit Report is an extension for unittest which generates reports based on test cases execution
+Test Report is an extension for unittest which generates reports based on test cases execution